Devonport is one of the many new names that came to England

 Anglo-Norman names are characterized by a multitude of spelling variations

 in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Davenport, Davenporte, Donarty and others.

 Early Notables of the Devonport family (pre 1700)

-Another 42 words (3 lines of text) are included under the topic Early Devonport Notables in all our PDF Extended History products and printed products wherever possible.
+, co-founder of the American colony of New Haven, eponym of Davenport College, Yale University; Sir Humphrey...
+Another 33 words (2 lines of text) are included under the topic Early Devonport Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Devonport family to Ireland